famsf/4d-mysqldump/README.md

 7. Load h/u/p from ~/.4d.conf.
 8. Error for missing extension.
 9. Allow queries to be run?
+10. Include default values for columns.
-9. Rewrite the whole thing in C!
+11. Rewrite the whole thing in C!
 (Probably not)